 Before we can start measuring, it is convenient to have a label image.
 Select the "Label objects" item on the "Transforms" menu, and select the new object image as the input.
 The result (name the image lab) is a labeled image where the pixels belonging to each object have a different value.
 In the window of the new image, select the "Labels" mapping.
-Now each grey-value gets a different color.
-Examine the pixel values to see how the objects are labeled.
+Now each measure returns an object of type dip_measurement, which is explained further in Chapter 5.
+Leaving the semi-colon off the previous command, the complete measurement results are displayed at the command prompt.
+Furthermore, data(1) is the measurement results for object with label 1, data.feret is an array containing all the Feret diameters, and data(1).feret are the Feret diameters for object number 1.